ELIMINATION MONITORING

 Creatinine adjusted values are for clinical pharmacokinetic comparison only; these values are not intended for forensic or punitive use.

-Fraser AD, Worth D. Urinary excretion profiles of 11-nor-9-carboxy-Delta9-tetrahydrocannabinol: a Delta9-THC-COOH to creatinine ratio study #2.
+Reference: Fraser AD, Worth D. Urinary excretion profiles of 11-nor-9-carboxy-Delta9-tetrahydrocannabinol: a Delta9-THC-COOH to creatinine ratio study #2.
 Forensic Sci Int.
 2003 Apr 23;133(1-2):26-31.